 SHOULD OUR THYROID HORMONAL ASSESSMENT BE REVIEWED?

 Currently, our “system” says that to figure out whether a person’s thyroid balance is satisfactory in terms of keeping our cells working at maximum efficiency, all we need to check is the Thyroid Stimulating Hormone.
-However TSH is a signal sent by the pituitary gland, to tell the thyroid how much T4 to make.
+However TSH is a signal sent by the Pituitary gland, to tell the Thyroid how much T4 to make.

-THIS HAS NOTHING TO DO WITH THE REST OF THE BODY:
+THIS HAS NOTHING TO DO WITH THE REST OF THE BODY: the pituitary is merely ordering Thyroxine, to satisfy itself.

 WHAT OUR MEDICAL SYSTEM IGNORES

-Since FT3 is rarely, and rT3 never, measured, family physicians and endocrinologists are unaware of the state of thyroid hormonal balance in the cells and organs: the body has no way of expressing its state of satisfaction, and other than T4/FT3 /rT3 we don’t have a dedicated test for thyroid balance.
+Since FT3 is rarely, and rT3 never, measured, Physicians are unaware of the state of thyroid hormonal balance in the cells and organs: the body has no way of expressing its state of satisfaction, and other than T4/FT3 /rT3 we don’t have a dedicated test for thyroid balance.We can, however resolve the dilemma with minimum civil disobedience: let’s see FT3 and rT3 results and figure it out!

 METABOLISM OF THYROXINE, THE “T4” HORMONE